Trushali29/Air-Quality-Analysis/README.md

 <img width="800" height="672" alt="image" src="https://github.com/user-attachments/assets/a8c29f6d-a552-43f1-8f21-b5055421b3d4" />

-#### **List the top 5 states with high EV adoption and analyse if their average AQI is significantly better compared to states with lower EV adoption.**
+### **List the top 5 states with high EV adoption and analyse if their average AQI is significantly better compared to states with lower EV adoption.**

 The EV fuels selected are Electric (BOV), Fuel Cell Hydrogen, Plug-in Hybrid EV, Pure EV, Solar and Strong Hybrid EV.

 Uttar Pradesh, Maharashtra, Karnataka, Tamil Nadu and Rajasthan rank as the top 5 states with High EVs registration.
 Their overall average AQI is 101.27 which is pretty less than the overall average AQI of other states which is 119.53.
-It can be the reason that EVs have played a better role in reducing AQI levels.
+It can be the reason that EVs have played a better role in reducing AQI levels but with better implementation in states since most states even with more EVs still has high AQI levels.
+This tells us that there are some other factors such as environmental conditions, bad implementation of EVs, Industrial activity that the affects the air quality.

 <img width="800" height="691" alt="image" src="https://github.com/user-attachments/assets/196b0c6e-c930-41df-a730-3a51c2d8a5a4" />

 ##  *<p align="center">Secondary Questions</p>*

-#### **Which age group is most affected by air pollution-related health outcomes and how does this vary by city?**
+### **Which age group is most affected by air pollution-related health outcomes and how does this vary by city?**

 **Source 1:  Air Pollution and Mortality in India: Investigating the Nexus of Ambient and Household Pollution Across Life Stages ( Research paper )**